Camp Lejeune Compensation For Contaminated Water

 But many felt that VA benefits were a half-measure that did not adequately compensate water contamination victims.
 This led to the Camp Lejeune Justice Act—a federal remedy that allows Camp Lejeune residents poisoned by water at the base to file a claim against the U.S. government and seek relief for the harm they suffered.

 The Camp Lejeune Justice Act became part of a larger bill (the Honoring our PACT Act) that addresses several types of service-related toxic exposure.
-The bill was passed by the Senate on August 2, 2022.
+The bill was signed into law by President Biden on August 10.

 What to Know About Camp Lejeune Water Contamination Lawsuit